I’m a skincare magpie.

 Antioxidants and retinoids can oxidize (ie lose their effectiveness) when exposed to light and air.
 How long they last depends on how they’re stored:

-- When packaged in an opaque tube or bottle: they’re effective for up to 9 months.
+- When packaged in an opaque tube or bottle: They’re effective for up to 9 months.

 After that time has passed, you can still use the cream.
 But it’ll only moisturize your skin.
 All its anti-aging properties have evaporated into thin air.

-Sunscreens: 1 Year
+Sunscreen: 1 Year

-UV filters stop working overtime too.
+UV filters stop working overtime, too.
 That’s why your sunscreen is usually good only for one year.

 That old bottle leftover from last summer?
 Ditch it.
 Sunscreen isn’t skincare.
 It’s medicine.
 It doesn’t just keep wrinkles at bay.
 It protects you from cancer.
 Don’t risk it.
-Get a new bottle.

-Organic & Natural products: 4-6 Months
+Organic & Natural Products: 4-6 Months To Years

 Organic products are very delicate.
 They usually have very weak or, worse, no preservative systems, so they are more prone to bacteria contamination.
 Use them within 4-6 months.